tendermint/atom_one/README.md

 ### Rule 13.
 The PHOTON Token

 The PHOTON distribution will be created by burning ATOM tokens in a one-time event that will last no longer than 3 months.
+After completion, 20% of the issued PHOTONs will additionally be inflated and added to the community pool.

 Thereafter the PHOTON token will be inflated at a constant fixed rate equal to 2% of the initial distribution, forever, and paid to the bonded ATOM holders.